IAmThermite/AdminRCON/README.md

 - `configs`: An array of server configs.
 Stored as objects.

   - `name`: Config name.
-  - `command`: The actual config name
+  - `config`: The actual config name
   - `description`: A short description of what the config does.

 - `common-commands`: Some useful commands to execute with a single click